plblum/jivs/README.md

 See this sample code for more: [https://github.com/plblum/jivs/blob/main/packages/jivs-examples/src/EvenNumberCondition.ts](https://github.com/plblum/jivs/blob/main/packages/jivs-examples/src/EvenNumberCondition.ts)
 <a name="customconditions"></a>
 ### One-off conditions
 Choose one of the methodologies below.
-Then attach it using the Builder/Modifier API with the customRule() function:
+Then attach it using the Builder API with the customRule() function:

 ```ts
 builder.input('fieldname')